coresresearch/BatCan/README.md

     2. `porous_separator`: porous inert separator filled with liquid electrolyte.
 - Submodels: functions and routines that are used by multiple parts of the code.
     1. `transport`: functions to describe transport phenomena.
 Currently includes a dilute solution electrolyte transport model and a radial solid diffusion model.
+    2. `bandwidth`: Calculates the jacobian pattern via finite differencing of the model residual function (this speeds up the simulation significantly).
+    3. `fitting`: Fitting capabilities.
+Calculates the sum of squared residuals between a simulation and the specified reference data.
+Also includes a function to plot fit vs. data, after fitting is complete.
+Currently only implemented for Voltage vs. Capacity plots.
 - `inputs`: folder with all input files.
 - `outputs`: folder where all model outputs are saved.
 - `derivation_verification`: Notes and documents to describe model development, governing equations, etc. (currently under development)
 # Installation Instructions

-In order to use the BatCan suite, it is necessary to download and install:
+In order to use BatCan, it is necessary to download and install:
 - [Cantera](cantera.org)
 - [Numpy](numpy.org)
 - [Scikits.odes](https://pypi.org/project/scikits.odes)